tosh-coding/AsyncFiberWorks/Readme.md

  * _[UserThreadPool](https://github.com/tosh-coding/AsyncFiberWorks/blob/main/src/AsyncFiberWorks/Threading/UserThreadPool.cs)_ - Another thread pool implementation, using the Thread class to create a thread pool.
 If you need to use blocking functions, you should use the user thread pool.
 This does not disturb the .NET ThreadPool.
  * _[ThreadPoolAdaptor](https://github.com/tosh-coding/AsyncFiberWorks/blob/main/src/AsyncFiberWorks/Threading/ThreadPoolAdaptor.cs)_ - A thread pool that uses a single existing thread as a worker thread.
 Convenient to combine with the main thread.

-## Channels ##
-A channel is a messaging mechanism that abstracts the communication destination.
-Fibers act as actors.
-Arrival messages are processed in parallel for each fiber.

- * _[Channel](https://github.com/tosh-coding/AsyncFiberWorks/blob/main/src/AsyncFiberWorks/Channels/Channel.cs)_ - Forward published messages to all subscribers.
-One-way.
-[Example](https://github.com/tosh-coding/AsyncFiberWorks/blob/main/src/AsyncFiberWorksTests/ChannelTests.cs#L18).

-### Design concept ###
-Channel functionality has not changed much from the original Retlang design concept.
-The following explanation is quoted from Retlang.

-> Message based concurrency in .NET
-> \[...\]
-> The library is intended for use in [message based concurrency](http://en.wikipedia.org/wiki/Message_passing) similar to [event based actors in Scala](http://lampwww.epfl.ch/~phaller/doc/haller07actorsunify.pdf).
-The library does not provide remote messaging capabilities.
-It is designed specifically for high performance in-memory messaging.

-(Quote from [Retlang page](https://code.google.com/archive/p/retlang/).
-Broken links were replaced.)

 ## Drivers ##
 Drivers provide the timing of execution.
 It provides methods for invoking and subscribing to actions.
 Execution is done serially.